-- Painful burning sensation, heartburn, in the upper chest and/or stomach just below the breastbone*
+- Painful burning in the upper chest or stomach, just below the breastbone

 - Bitter or acid taste in the mouth

 - Chest pain

 - A dry cough, sore throat, or chronic hoarseness

 - Difficulty swallowing, or feeling of something sticking in the throat

 For children, symptoms may include:

 - Refusing to eat or fussiness at meals

 - Vomiting after eating